MTDCodes/CouchBot.Docs/docs/basicconfig.rst

    * - Name
      - Example
      - Usage
-   * - allow thumbnails
+   * - /allow
-     - ``!cb allow thumbnails``
-     - Adds an image to the bottom of the embed from the stream.
+     - Choosing 'Thumbnails' Adds an image to the bottom of the embed from the stream.